jscrambler/jscrambler/packages/jscrambler-webpack-plugin/README.md

   },
   plugins: [
     new JscramblerWebpack({
-      enable: true, // optional, defaults to true
+      enable: true, // OPTIONAL, defaults to true
-      chunks: ['protected'], // optional, defaults to all chunks
+      chunks: ['protected'], // OPTIONAL, defaults to all chunks
-      ignoreFile: resolve(__dirname, '.jscramblerignore'), // optional, defaults to no ignore file
+      ignoreFile: resolve(__dirname, '.jscramblerignore'), // OPTIONAL, defaults to no ignore file
       params: [],
-      obfuscationLevel: 'bundle' // optional.
+      obfuscationLevel: 'bundle', // OPTIONAL.
 Available options are: bundle (default) or module
-      obfuscationHook: 'emit' // optional.
+      obfuscationHook: 'emit' // OPTIONAL.
 Available options are: emit (default) or processAssets
       // and other jscrambler configurations
     })
   ]